Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 The Tempdrop data can also be input manually into any app which does not have auto-integration.

-There is only one type of Tempdrop however you can choose from two different size armbands and also select add-ons such as the Confidence plan and Insurance.
-Selecting the Confidence add-on means you will get 12 month refund option and extended warranty.
-Selecting Insurance will mean you receive one year insurance against loss or accidental damage.
+There is only one type of Tempdrop however you can choose from two different size armbands and also select add-ons such as 12 month refund + extended warranty and Insurance.

 I personally didn’t choose either of these options, but the insurance would have come in handy for me when I recently misplaced my Tempdrop and had to order a new one.